Terms and Conditions

 (a) We can add the amount of your debt to your next bill or, if you have a prepayment meter, we can deduct a contribution towards your debt from any top-ups you make,

-(f) We can charge you interest at 4% per year above the current Bank of England base rate, which will be charged on the overdue amount you owe until you pay the overdue amount plus interest,
+(e) We can charge you interest at 4% per year above the current Bank of England base rate, which will be charged monthly on the overdue amount you owe until you pay the overdue amount plus interest,

 Please see our Energy Charges list: togetherenergy.co.uk/energy-charge-list for further details of our charges.

-12.1 If you would like a refund, our refund policy (togetherenergy.co.uk/refunds-policy) will apply.
-This includes you having to submit your meter readings first if you don’t have a smart meter.
+12.1 If you are eligible for a refund, our refund policy (https://togetherenergy.co.uk/refunds-policy) will apply.
+This includes you having to submit your meter readings first, if you don’t have a working smart meter.

-12.2 You’ll usually get your refund within seven working days of your request being accepted, unless we’ve arranged something else with you.
+12.2 You will get your refund within ten working days of your request being accepted, unless we’ve arranged something else with you.
 We’ll pay it into the bank account you use for your direct debit unless you ask us to pay it into another account.

-12.3 If you’re switching away from us, you’ll receive a refund once we’ve received meter readings from your new supplier and sent you your last bill.
+12.3 If you’re switching away from us, you’ll receive a refund once we’ve received meter readings from you or your new supplier and sent you your last bill.